Rays vs. Diamondbacks Player Props Betting Odds

-Corbin Carroll and Wander Franco are two of the players with prop bets available when the Arizona Diamondbacks and the Tampa Bay Rays meet at Chase Field on Wednesday (at 9:40 PM ET).
+Wander Franco and Corbin Carroll are among the players with prop bets on the table when the Tampa Bay Rays and the Arizona Diamondbacks square off at Chase Field on Thursday (first pitch at 3:40 PM ET).

 Bet on this matchup or its props with BetMGM!